Pair these shortcut Swedish meatballs with Orange Candied Carrots, a Raspberry Sloe Gin Fizz Cocktail, and Lingonberry Swedish Crepes for dessert!

 - Frozen meatballs.
 Choose a premium beef & pork meatball or make your own using a half and half blend of pork & beef.
 Get my meatball recipe here.

 - Cream of mushroom soup.
-Canned
+Canned or make your own white sauce and add mushrooms.

 - Beef broth.
 Choose bone broth for added health benefits.